Computing nonlinearity ratios using second order black hole perturbation theory: Introduction

 to the product of the amplitudes of its parent modes

 Dominant linear QNMs are $(2, \pm 2)$ \cite{Berti_2007} in quasicircular mergers, and $(2,0)$ for head-on collisions.
-Recently, the nonlinearity ratio for the most excited non-linear QQNM $(2,2)\times(2,2)\rightarrow(4,4)$ has been calculated by fitting binary merger simulations in numerical relativity \cite{Cheung_2023},\cite{Mitman_2023},\cite{Redondo_Yuste_2024} and by applying the Leaver algorithm \cite{Bucciotti_2024}, all obtaining a similar value for the nonlinearity ratio at infinity
+Recently, the nonlinearity ratio for the most excited non-linear QQNM $(2,2)\times(2,2)\rightarrow(4,4)$ has been obtained from binary merger simulations in numerical relativity \cite{Cheung_2023},\cite{Mitman_2023}, second order perturbation theory and numerics in \cite{Redondo_Yuste_2024} and by applying the Leaver algorithm \cite{Bucciotti_2024}.
+All obtain a similar value for the nonlinearity ratio at infinity

+The reason why this is a range, rather than one number is explained and shown in \cite{bourg2025quadraticquasinormalmodedependence}.
+In the Schwarzschild spacetime, both even and odd parity modes contribute to the same QQNM due to isospectrality.
+But different processes excite different amplitudes for the even and odd sector, leading to a range for the nonlinearity ratio.
 Nonlinearity ratios have also been computed numerically in the eikonal limit in \cite{JRY}.
 Further, in a recent work \cite{Khera_2023}, the nonlinearity ratios have been calculated for the first time at the black hole horizon.\\

-The nonlinearity ratio has been computed analytically by Perrone, Barreira, Kehagias and Riotto (PBKR)\cite{Perrone_2024} in a WKB approximation using the method of steepest descent.
+The nonlinearity ratio has been computed analytically by Perrone, Barreira, Kehagias and Riotto (PBKR)\cite{Perrone_2024}, in a WKB approximation, using the method of steepest descent.
 More recently, it has been computed using other methods in \cite{kehagias2024nonlineareffectsblackhole}, in the eikonal limit in \cite{kehagias2025nonlinearquasinormalmodesschwarzschild} and in \cite{kehagias2025nonlinearitiesschwarzschildblackhole}.
 The nonlinearity ratio taking into account both even and odd modes have been computed in \cite{bourg2025quadraticquasinormalmodedependence}.
 In this paper, we revisit the computation of PBKR \cite{Perrone_2024}, and discuss some of the issues involved in the computation of the nonlinearity ratios using the WKB approximation, matched asymptotic expansions and the method of steepest descent.
-As we discuss in section \ref{sec8}, the case studied in \cite{Perrone_2024} corresponds to studying second order QNMs whose frequency is also one of the linear QNM frequencies.
+As we discuss in section \ref{sec8}, the case studied in \cite{Perrone_2024} corresponds to studying QQNMs whose frequency is also one of the linear QNM frequencies.
 This is not the case in general, for QNMs of the Schwarzschild spacetime.
-We therefore study the case where the second order QNM frequency, which is the sum of linear QNM frequencies, is not itself a linear QNM frequency.
+We therefore study the case where the QQNM frequency, which is the sum of linear QNM frequencies, is not itself a linear QNM frequency.